Ireland: County Clare, Killarney & Dingle

 Kate Kearney’s Cottage to Lord Brandon’s Cottage; 7 miles, easy to moderate

-This morning, you’ll drive to Kate Kearney’s Cottage, the site where the legendary 19th-century beauty made and sold an illicit brew “very fierce and wild, requiring not less than seven times its own quantity of water to tame and subdue it.”
-Now a popular shop and pub, it’s also the starting point for today’s walk.
-You ascend a steady paved incline and traverse a spectacular glacial valley, known as the Gap of Dunloe.
-Your trail parallels a mountain stream over rugged terrain lined with massive boulders until you reach the pass between Macgillycuddy’s Reeks—Ireland’s tallest mountain range, at 3,414 feet—and the Purple Mountains.
-Then you’ll descend into the Black Valley.
-Throughout your journey, you’ll have a horse-drawn jaunting cart at the ready if you want a break.
+This morning, you’ll drive to Kate Kearney’s Cottage, once home to the legendary 19th-century beauty known for crafting and selling an illicit brew “very fierce and wild, requiring not less than seven times its own quantity of water to tame and subdue it.”
+Today, the cottage is a popular shop and pub—and the starting point for your walk.
+From here, you’ll ascend a steady, paved incline into the spectacular glacial valley known as the Gap of Dunloe.
+The trail follows a mountain stream through rugged terrain, flanked by massive boulders, until you reach the mountain pass between the MacGillycuddy’s Reeks—Ireland’s tallest mountain range at 3,414 feet—and the Purple Mountains.
+Then, you’ll descend into the remote and peaceful Black Valley.
+Throughout the journey, a horse-drawn jaunting cart will be available if you’d like to take a break and enjoy the ride.

-From here, you’ll board open boats and cruise to Ross Castle, a 15th-century tower house, as your boatmen regale you with tales of Napoleon, King Brian Boru, and others who have passed this way.
-An included lunch awaits you back in Killarney.
+From the valley, you’ll board open boats and cruise across the lakes to Ross Castle, a 15th-century tower house, as your boatmen share colorful tales of Napoleon, King Brian Boru, and others who passed through these storied waters.
+Afterward, you’ll return to Killarney, where an included lunch awaits.

-The afternoon and evening is yours to explore the vibrant town of Killarney.
-You’ll be sure to have the chance to mingle with locals and catch live music in one of Killarney’s lively pubs.
+The afternoon and evening are yours to enjoy at leisure.
+Explore the vibrant town of Killarney, mingle with locals, and perhaps catch some live traditional music in one of its lively pubs.

 Included Meals: Breakfast, Lunch

-Tonight is free for you to explore lively Dingle Town, a 10-minute walk from your hotel, or relax at the generously appointed property.
-Dinner is on your own.
-Perhaps enjoy the freshly prepared dishes at your hotel’s Coastguard Restaurant (reservations required) or at the more casual Blaskets Bar.
-Dinner is on your own.
+This evening is yours to explore lively Dingle Town, just a 10-minute walk from your hotel, or relax at the comfortably appointed property.
+Dinner is on your own tonight.
+You might choose to enjoy fresh, seasonal dishes at the hotel’s Coastguard Restaurant (reservations recommended), or opt for a more casual meal at the Blaskets Bar.

 Included Meals: Breakfast

-Three Peaks of Annascaul; 4.5 miles, moderate or Annascaul Village Loop walk; from 2 miles, easy
+Three Peaks of Annascaul; 4.5 miles, moderate or Kerry Camino and Village Loop Walk; from 4 miles, easy

 Start your morning with a leisurely breakfast overlooking the blue-glass waters of Dingle Harbor.
-Early risers may choose to set forth into Dingle Town, a village that has been described as an artistic girl who’s out for rowdy fun.
-Browse eclectic shops along the shoreline and watch as fishermen bring home their morning catch.
-Afterward, you travel 15 minutes to Annascaul.
-This authentic sleepy Irish town at the foothills of the Slieve Mish Mountains is set in the heart of the Dingle Peninsula.
-The village is also the celebrated birthplace of Tom Crean, the famous explorer who accompanied Ernest Shackleton on three Antarctic expeditions.
-With beaches to the south and mountains to the north, Annascaul is a walker’s paradise.
+Early risers may wish to wander into Dingle Town, a village often described as “an artistic girl who’s out for rowdy fun.”
+Browse the eclectic shops along the shoreline and watch as fishermen return with their morning catch.

 Included Meals: Breakfast, Lunch

-Clogher Beach Cliff Top Walk; 2 miles, easy.
+Lub na Cille Walk; 3 miles, easy.
 Ballydavid Coastline Walk; options from 2 miles, easy

-This morning you set out toward Slea Head, where small farms cling to the precipitous slopes along the magnificent Dingle Way.
-Your morning coastal walk between emerald-green farmland and deep-blue ocean reveals Iron Age remains, such as beehive huts used by Eremite monks and farmers.
-Rounding the head, you take in breathtaking views of the Blasket Islands spreading out before you.
-These were once the westernmost inhabited lands of Europe; a population decline to just 22 in 1953—and their lack of access to emergency services—drove residents to the mainland.
-You continue along grassy paths through pastures dotted with sheep and an occasional donkey, tracing stone walls, crossing stiles, and climbing hills that always reward your efforts with sweeping views of the Irish countryside.
+This morning, you set out toward Slea Head, where small farms cling to the steep slopes along the stunning Dingle Way.
+Your coastal walk begins between emerald-green farmland and the deep-blue Atlantic, revealing remnants of Iron Age life—most notably, the beehive huts once used by Eremite monks and early farmers.
+As you round the headland, you’re rewarded with breathtaking views of the Blasket Islands, once the westernmost inhabited lands in Europe.
+By 1953, the population had dwindled to just 22, and with no access to emergency services, the remaining residents relocated to the mainland.

-After lunch, travel north and trace the Wild Atlantic Way shoreline trail.
-Your walk along more spectacular coastline delivers you to Ballydavid where you may explore the pier and enjoy a pint overlooking Smerwick Harbor.
-Returning to Dingle, you stop to visit the medieval-era remains of Kilmalkedar, a National Monument of Ireland.
-The remarkable site preserves an unusually dense early Christian settlement that contributed to the evolution of the early Irish Church from the 6th to the 12th centuries.
+Following lunch, you’ll travel north along the Wild Atlantic Way, tracing more spectacular coastline on foot.
+Your afternoon walk delivers you to Ballydavid, where you can explore the pier and perhaps enjoy a pint overlooking Smerwick Harbor.
+On your return to Dingle, you’ll stop to visit the medieval ruins of Kilmalkedar, a National Monument of Ireland.
+This remarkable site preserves one of the most significant early Christian settlements in the country, influential in the evolution of the Irish Church from the 6th to the 12th centuries.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation is provided to the Cork airport based on your departure time.
+After an included breakfast this morning, complimentary transportation will be provided to Dublin Airport, based on your departure time.

 Included Meals: Breakfast

-Muckross park gate to Muckross House; 2 miles, easy.
-Muckross House to Old Weir Bridge; 4 miles, easy
+Muckross Park Gate to Muckross House; 2 miles, easy.
+Muckross House and Gardens, Muckross Abbey to Cahernane House Hotel; 3.5 miles, easy

-After breakfast on your own, meet one of your guides at Cork’s Imperial Hotel at 9:00 a.m.
+After breakfast on your own, meet one of your Country Walkers leaders at the meeting hotel in Ennis at 8:30 a.m.

-Your lunch today at the manor’s Garden Restaurant is included.
-Once you’ve finished, you have the choice of enjoying a stroll through magnificent displays of ornamental shrubs, flower beds, and wide expanses of manicured lawns or continuing with a walk around Muckross Lake.
-This walk takes you through ancient woodlands, over Brickeen Bridge, and across Dinis Island to the Meeting of the Waters and the Old Weir Bridge.
-All the while, you are surrounded by wonderful views, small lakeside beaches, and rocky coves.
+Lunch is included today at the manor’s Garden Restaurant.
+Afterward, you can choose to enjoy a relaxing stroll through the beautifully maintained gardens—featuring ornamental shrubs, colorful flower beds, and wide lawns—or continue walking along the scenic Muckross Lake loop.
+This trail takes you through ancient woodlands, over Brickeen Bridge, and across Dinis Island to the Meeting of the Waters and the historic Old Weir Bridge.
+Along the way, take in tranquil lake views, quiet beaches, and rocky coves.

-You’ll then meet your bus and drive to the Cahernane House in Killarney—your home for the next three nights—collecting non-walkers at Muckross House on the way.
+You’ll then rejoin your bus and travel to Cahernane House Hotel in Killarney—your home for the next three nights—picking up non-walkers from Muckross House en route.

-Take some free time to settle into the charming country manor house, then get to know your fellow travelers and guides during a welcome reception and dinner this evening.
+Take some time to settle into this charming country manor house before joining your fellow travelers and leaders for a welcome reception and dinner this evening.

 Included Meals: Lunch, Dinner

-Start of walk to meet minibus; 3 miles, easy OR start walk to Glenbeigh; 5 miles, easy to moderate.
-Afternoon Glenbeigh to Curra Hill; 2 miles, easy
+Start of Walk to Meet Minibus; 3 miles, easy or Start of Walk to Glenbeigh; 5 miles, easy to moderate.
+Afternoon: Glenbeigh to Curra Hill; 2 miles, easy

-Today’s walk brings you to the northern part of the Kerry Peninsula.
-After a short drive, your bus will leave you at the trailhead—a quiet, paved country road circling Seefin Mountain.
-As you walk, enjoy spectacular views over Lough Caragh.
-At the end of the road, you have the option of rejoining the minibus and meeting the group in Glenbeigh or walking to Glenbeigh up the mountain on a footpath through Windy Gap.
-This path is part of the Kerry Way, a 135-mile walking route over old droving paths and coach roads.
+Today’s walk takes you to the northern part of the Kerry Peninsula.
+After a short drive, your bus will drop you at the trailhead—a quiet, paved country road that loops around Seefin Mountain.
+As you walk, enjoy sweeping views over Lough Caragh.
+At the end of the road, you’ll have the option to rejoin the minibus and meet the group in Glenbeigh or continue on foot along a mountain path through Windy Gap, a section of the Kerry Way—an iconic 135-mile walking route that follows old droving paths and coach roads.

-After lunch, you have two options: You can shuttle two miles to Rossbehy Creek and take a short walk along White Strand, a beautiful sandy beach on a small peninsula stretching into Dingle Bay.
-Or you can walk along the banks of River Behy and follow the Kerry Way through the sloped woods of Curra Hill, then shuttle down to Rossbehy Beach.
+You’ll enjoy a picnic lunch prepared by your leaders in the village of Glenbeigh.
+After lunch, you have two options for your afternoon activity.
+You can shuttle two miles to Rossbehy Creek and take a short walk along White Strand, a beautiful sandy beach that stretches into Dingle Bay from a small peninsula.
+Alternatively, you may walk along the banks of the River Behy and follow the Kerry Way through the wooded slopes of Curra Hill before shuttling down to Rossbehy Beach.

 Included Meals: Breakfast, Lunch